alverena/documentation/user_guide_roles/sales_tools/opportunities.rst

-More information on leads can be found in :ref:`this <user-guide-system-channel-entities-leads>` this section of the guide.
+More information on leads can be found in the :ref:`Leads <user-guide-system-channel-entities-leads>` guide.

 Create Opportunity Manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~